4 days of events honoring former President George H.W. Bush

 STATE FUNERAL IN WASHINGTON

 In Washington, Bush will lie in state in the rotunda of the U.S. Capitol from Monday at 7:30 p.m.
 EST until Wednesday at 8:45 a.m.
 EST. His casket will be transported by motorcade Wednesday morning to the National Cathedral, where a state funeral will be held at 11 a.m.
-EST. President Donald Trump has indicated he and first lady Melania Trump will attend the state funeral.

-Trump has said he plans to designate Wednesday as a national day of mourning.
+EST. President Donald Trump, who ordered federal offices closed on Wednesday for a national day of mourning, is to attend with first lady Melania Trump.

 RETURN TO HOUSTON